IIT-EnergySystemModels/openTEPES/doc/rst/OutputResults.rst

    :scale: 20%
    :align: center

-Some other additional plots are also plotted by the model.
+The model also plots some additional plots.
 The CSV files used for outputting the results are briefly described in the following items.

-The power is expressed in MW, energy or heat in GWh, and costs in M€.
+The power is expressed in MW, energy or heat in GWh, and costs in million euros (M€).
 Hydrogen is expressed in tH2.
 Reservoir volume is expressed in hm\ :sup:`3`, and water flow in hm\ :sup:`3`/s.
-The energy transported in the electricity network is expressed in GWh-Mkm.
+The energy transported in the electricity network is described in GWh-Mkm.

 Investment/Retirement
 ---------------------